-In the above example, if A, who is holding 50% of the voting rights of the company, which has been acquired in accordance with the provisions of the SEBI (SAST) Regulations, he can acquire another 5% of the voting rights in the financial year beginning April 01, 2021.
+In the above example, if A, who is holding 50% of the voting rights of the company, which has been acquired in accordance with the provisions of the SEBI (SAST) Regulations, he can acquire another 5% of the voting rights in the financial year beginning April 01, 2015.
 This acquisition can be done either by himself or by the other members of the promoter group or partially by him and partially by the other members of the promoter group.
-Any acquisition beyond 5% of the voting rights of the target company can be made only after making a public announcement of an open offer for acquiring shares of such a target company in accordance with the provisions of the SAST Regulations.